-Product liability insurance protects a company against claims or suits arising from products a company has manufactured or sold.
+Product liability insurance protects a company against claims or suits arising from the company's products, whether they were made by the company or sold by them.
 This form of insurance covers a manufacturer's or seller's liability for bodily injury or property damage sustained by a third party due to a product's defect or malfunction.
-The product may be virtually any type of goods sold to businesses or the public.
-Examples are machines, food, medicines, and clothing.
+The product may be virtually any type of good sold to businesses or the public, like machines, food, medicines, and clothing.
 The injured third party may be a buyer or user of the product or even a bystander.

 Types of Claims